 - For help rehoming your pet on your own, visit Adopt-a-Pet (it's only for dogs and cats at this time): www.rehome.adoptapet.com/r/102770

 - Did you originally adopt your pet from another shelter or rescue organization?

-If you originally got your animal from another rescue organization, please contact that rescue organization first.
-Most rescue organizations require that any animal adopted from them be returned to them if the owner can no longer keep the animal.
-Please also give the rescue at least a few days to respond.
+- If yes, please contact that shelter or rescue organization to return the pet there.
+Responsible rescue organizations and other shelters usually require that any pet adopted from their organization be returned to them and will take the pet back, if the owner can no longer keep them.
+Please give the shelter or rescue at least a few days to respond – they’re busy, too!